Skip to content

 Render Stage

-The render stage transforms compiled boards with data into visual output formats.
+The render stage transforms compiled faces with data into visual output formats.

 Supported Formats